 Authorities searched the area where Bundy claims to have buried Georgann, but after several days of searching, they found no body or remains.

-Whilst it is widely believed that Georgann fell victim to Ted Bundy, as her body has never been found she is still listed as a missing person.
+Whilst it is widely accepted that Georgann fell victim to Ted Bundy, as her body has never been found, she is still listed as a missing person.

 Georgann Hawkins, Seattle, Washington, 1974, the 1970s, Unsolved Crime, Missing Persons Case, Unsolved Missing Persons Case, Still Missing, Ted Bundy, True Crime, Real Crime, Missing Person, Unsolved True Crime